Sample Weekly-Themed Activity Calendar

 Find interesting themed activity ideas in the calendar below that you can use for your senior residents and easily add to your senior facility’s activity calendar.

-TIP: Click on the themes in the calendar box below to see more information about each weekly theme.
+TIP: Click on the links in the calendar box below to see more information about each activity.

 TIP: Use the following monthly themes as inspiration for activity ideas.